Sierra Alhamilla villages

 Destinations in Sierra Alhamilla

-This village is home to the remains of a castle built by the Muslims on a hill to the east.
-As well as visiting its typical centre, take a walk around the outskirts through forest paths to the… More →
+Velefique is home to the remains of a castle built by the Moors on a hill to the east.
+Take a walk around the outskirts through forest paths to the Tetica de Bacares, located at 3,000m altitude.… More →

 Uleila del Campo is famous for the delicious cheese that is produced locally by the Quesos Monteagud factory.
 The Museo del Esparto and Museo de La Tejera offer valuable insights into the town’s… More →